BEN FRANKLIN SHOULD HAVE SAID ELECTRONS ARE POSITIVE? Wrong.

 kite, he certainly would have been killed.

-in electrolytes (such as wet dirt and human flesh) are entirely composed
+currents in electrolytes (examples: batteries, dirt, and human flesh) are

-atoms have more protons than electrons, and the other half has more
+protons than electrons, and the other half has more electrons than

-electrons than protons.
-During a current, the opposite-charged atoms move
+protons.
+During a current, the opposite-charged atoms move in opposite

-in opposite directions.
-For example, when an electric current is passing
+directions.
+For example, when an electric current is passing through the

-through the inside of a a battery, it is not made of moving electrons, it
+inside of a a battery, it is not made of moving electrons, it is made of

-imbalance.
-The positive atoms flow one way, and the negative atoms flow
+The positive atoms flow one way, and the negative atoms flow the

 thing happens when an electric current passes through the damp earth,